-The first is the category rank of an app.
-We found a very close correlation between how an app ranks in its category and the number of daily downloads that app was driving.
-Typically, the number of downloads an app makes on one day can have a direct effect on its category rank for several days.
+The first is an app’s category ranking.
+We found a very close correlation between how an app ranks in its category and its daily downloads.
+Typically, the number of downloads an app makes in one day can have a direct impact on its category rank for several days.

 Of course, each category has its own level of competition.
-Typically, the apps that rank in the top 10 of the Games category have a much higher level of daily downloads than the apps that rank in the top 10 of the Utilities or Tools category.
+Typically, the apps that rank in the top 10 of the Games category drive much more daily downloads than the apps that rank in the top 10 of the Utilities or Tools category.

 Comparing the competitiveness of the Games and Utilities (App Store) or Games and Tools (Play Store) categories in terms of average daily downloads of top apps.